 If you’re looking to go beyond ordinary wall paint and make a completely unique statement, then you might want to consider a faux finish.
-The amount of looks that you can get from faux finishes are unlimited however some choices are more popular than others.
+The amount of look that you can get from faux finishes are unlimited however some choices are more popular than others.

 Sponging is another technique that can add texture and depth to a wall surface.
 The term sponging actually can refer to two different techniques: sponging on and sponging off.
-As the names imply, sponging on is when paint is applied to the wall with a sponge and sponging off is when paint is applied with a roller and then removed with a sponge.
+As the names imply, sponging on is when the paint is applied to the wall with a sponge and sponging off is when the paint is applied with a roller and then removed with a sponge.

-Similar to sponging ragging can give a textured appearance and can either be done with the rag on method or the rag off method.
+Similar to sponging ragging can give a textured appearance and can either be done with the rag on the method or the rag off method.
 The end results can be subtle or dramatic depending on your tastes.

 Another popular finish that gives the appearance of European marble or stone is artisan finish which can be applied to drywall or wood.
-What makes this style attractive to so many homeowners is the fact that the paint colour appears to change based on how the light is shining.
+What makes this style attractive to so many homeowners is the fact that the paint color appears to change based on how the light is shining.

-Various applications for artisan finish include tissue paper, crackle and leaf each giving its own unique look.
+Various applications for artisan finish include tissue paper, crackle, and leaf each giving its own unique look.

 Stone finish paints are perhaps the easiest and least expensive choice of all the faux finishes.
 It involves using paint with a sandy texture that is gritty to the touch when dry.
 This gives the appearance of a stone wall.